 Print and cut the labels, pictures, names and cards.
-You can use the line drawings and let the kids colour it or you can use the colour copies.
+You can use the line drawings and let the kids color it or you can use the color copies.

 How to use the fact cards:

-I laminated my cards, labels and pictures as we are going to use it in related activities.
+I laminated my cards, labels and pictures as we were going to use them in related activities.

 Use the information on the cards and let the kids place the sea creatures in their relevant zones.
 You can let them glue it but Prestik/Blutak works well if you have laminated your pictures and want to re-use the pictures.

-You can do further activities such as a simple food chain, organise the cards according their categories, or ask questions such as “which animal lives the longest, which animal grows the largest?
+You can do further activities such as a simple food chain, organize the cards according to their categories, or ask questions such as “Which animal lives the longest, which animal grows the largest?
 Or print two copies of the cards and play Ocean Snap.

-Such a fun ocean themed activity, packed with loads of opportunity for learning and being creative too!
+Such a fun ocean-themed activity, packed with loads of opportunities for learning and being creative too!